yedaysal/weather-app-infra/README.md

 - Run `touch VAULT_PASS` command to create Ansible Vault password file.
 - Put initial vault password `3n5dLXH4` into the `VAULT_PASS` file.
 - Run `ansible-vault edit group_vars/k8s/vault.yml` and:
-  - Change `docker_server` variable's value to the domain name created in the [Duck DNS Domain Configuration](#duck-dns-domain-configuration) section.
+  - Change `docker_server` variable's value to the domain name created in the [Duck DNS Domain Configuration Instructions](#duck-dns-domain-configuration-instructions) section.
   - Change `docker_username` and `docker_password` variables's values to your Nexus 3 repository login credentials.
-- Open `inventory.ini` file with a text editor and change all `CHANGEME` text with the IP address of the GCE instance created in the [GCE Instance Setup Instructions](#2-gce-instance-setup-instructions) section.
+- Open `inventory.ini` file with a text editor and change all `CHANGEME` text with the IP address of the GCE instance created in the [Google Compute Engine (GCE) Instance Setup Instructions](#google-compute-engine-gce-instance-setup-instructions) section.
 - Open `group_vars/gcloud/vars.yml` file with a text editor and:
   - Change the value of `kubernetes_cluster_name` variable to terraform `kubernetes_cluster_name` output's value.
   - Change the value of `project_id` variable to terraform `project_id` output's value.